 Industrial Vacuum Pumps

-Choosing the correct industrial vacuum pump for your application can be a difficult task.
-There are many different styles of pumps made and used for various processes and applications.
+Choosing the correct industrial vacuum pump for your application can be a rather difficult task.
+Various processes and applications uses different styles of pumps.
 Below you is a quick comparison chart of the pros and cons of various pump technologies.

-For the reasons shown below, liquid ring pumps are the most frequently used vacuum pumps in the process industry.
-They are rugged, can be sealed with the process solvents from the process stream, and have very low maintenance requirements.
+For the following reasons shown below, liquid ring pumps are the most frequently used vacuum pumps in the process industry.
+Rugged, sealed with the process solvents from the process stream, while have very low maintenance requirements are some important features.

-For applications where is absolutely no chance of condensation/process carryover or the pump can be protected adequately, a dry vacuum pump may be a suitable option.
-Please note, however, that should these pumps ingest liquids and/or solids, and they become inoperable, repair costs are quite prohibitive.
+A dry vacuum pump may be a suitable option for applications where there is absolutely no chance of condensation/process carryover or the pump can be protected adequately.
+Please note, however, these pumps becomes inoperable if it ingests liquids and/or solids.
+The repair costs are quite prohibitive.

 |Vacuum Pump Type||Typical |

 |Liquid Ring Water or Solvent-Sealed||> 30 Torr*||High||Cooling Water||Medium||Low||Low|